Evelyn Silber: Career

 Even before taking up her first full time post as an assistant keeper and curator at Birmingham Museum and Art Gallery in 1979, Silber, while still at school, became a guide at Hatfield House and worked during her university study years in publishing and as a lecturer at Glasgow University.
 Silber remained in Birmingham for some fifteen years eventually becoming Head of Central Museums in 1994.
 During her time in the Midlands, Silber catalogued the sculpture of Jacob Epstein and the sculpture in Birmingham Museum and Art Gallery.

-In 1995, Silber became Director of Leeds Museums and Gallery, where she was responsible for 7 sites, all of whom benefitted from Lottery funding during her six year tenure.
-Her advocacy and concerns regarding stored collections led to the creation of the Leeds Discovery Centre that was opened in 2007; a purpose built storage facility, to house the collections and artefacts not on display, that was funded by Leeds City Council and the National Lottery Heritage Fund.
-Silber’s last museum post, before becoming a research fellow and freelance lecturer, was as Director of the Hunterian Museum and Art Gallery in Glasgow University; a role she assumed in October 2001 and retired from in 2006.
+In 1995, Silber became Director of Leeds Museums and Gallery, where she was responsible for 7 sites, all of whom benefitted from Lottery funding during her six-year tenure.
+Her advocacy and concerns regarding stored collections led to the creation of the Leeds Discovery Centre that was opened in 2007; a purpose-built storage facility, to house the collections and artefacts not on display, that was funded by Leeds City Council and the National Lottery Heritage Fund.
+Silber's last museum post, before becoming a research fellow and freelance lecturer, was as Director of the Hunterian Museum and Art Gallery in Glasgow University; a role she assumed in October 2001 and retired from in 2006.

-Silber’s lecture work, as an accredited lecturer of The Arts Society, and for the National Association of Decorative and Fine Art Societies, has taken her as far afield as Australia and New Zealand where she undertook a lecture tour in 2014.
+Silber's lecture work, as an accredited lecturer of The Arts Society, and for the National Association of Decorative and Fine Art Societies, has taken her as far afield as Australia and New Zealand where she undertook a lecture tour in 2014.
 Amongst other things she lectures on museology and 20th century modernist sculpture especially on Jacob Epstein, as a renowned expert on his work.
-She co-curated an important exhibition on Jacob Epstein, with Terry Friedman, that opened in 16 April 1987 at the Leeds City Art Galleries, before going on to the Whitechapel Gallery in London, from 3 July to 13 September 1987.
+She co-curated an important exhibition on Jacob Epstein, with Terry Friedman, that opened on 16 April 1987 at the Leeds City Art Galleries, before going on to the Whitechapel Gallery in London, from 3 July to 13 September 1987.
 Silber was also a contributor to a television documentary entitled Jacob Epstein - Rebel Angel in 1987, acted as an advisor on the selection of works for a 2015 exhibition Sir Jacob Epstein Babies and Bloomsbury at The Foundling Museum and wrote the entry on Sir Jacob Epstein for the Oxford Dictionary of National Biography.

 Silber also leads cultural tours around Glasgow.